Brian Large

-Biography

-Studies
+Brian James Large (16 February 1937 – 23 May 2026) was a British television director and author.
+He was among the world's foremost television directors specialising in opera and classical music.
+After a 15-year association with BBC television his international career took him to the United States (notably the Metropolitan Opera), the Bayreuth Festival in Germany and Vienna for the New Year's Day Concerts.

+Life and career

+Early life and education

-Large studied at the Royal Academy of Music in London, where he was appointed a Fellow of the Royal Academy in 1991.
-After graduating from the University of London with doctorates in both music and philosophy, he did postgraduate work in Vienna and Prague.
+Large was born in London, England, on 16 February 1939 and took piano lessons.
+He studied at the Royal Academy of Music in London, where he was appointed a Fellow of the Royal Academy in 1991.
+After graduating from the University of London with doctorates in both music and philosophy, he did postgraduate work in Vienna and Prague and worked at the Prague National Theatre in early 1960s.
 His interest in Czech and Slavic opera resulted in the publication of two pioneering volumes on the music of Bedřich Smetana and Bohuslav Martinů.

 BBC 1965–1980

-He joined BBC2 television as a director with responsibility for music and opera at its inception in 1965.
-He was appointed chief opera producer in 1970.
-During this period he televised: